ebressert/ebressert.github.io/about.md

 My name is [Eli](https://twitter.com/astrobiased) and I'm data scientist at [Stitch Fix](http://technology.stitchfix.com/), leading the Data Labs division.
 We're working on novel challenges with an amazing team.
-If you're interested in what we do check out Stitch Fix's [technology page](http://technology.stitchfix.com/).
+If you're interested in what we do, check out Stitch Fix's [technology page](http://technology.stitchfix.com/).

 I wrote a book on [SciPy and NumPy](http://shop.oreilly.com/product/0636920020219.do).
 It covers the barebones of the two Python packages, which are